suman-cha/CDTST/README.md

 ### Run Experiments
 The experiments in the paper can be reproduced using the R codes provided in the experiments/ directory.
 Each code corresponds to an experiment discussed in the paper.

 1. **Prepare the Data**: The superconductivity dataset used in the real data experiments are included in the `real_examples/data/` folder.
-Or you can download data from [superconductivity]('https://archive.ics.uci.edu/dataset/464/superconductivty+data').
+Or you can download data yourself from [superconductivity](https://archive.ics.uci.edu/dataset/464/superconductivty+data).
 Make sure the data is in the correct format before running the scripts.
 Other simulation data are generated in each code.

 2. **Run Scripts**: Navigate to the `experiments/` folder and run the desired experiment script.
 For example:
    ```sh